 Side Effects usually are mild to moderate and resolve within a few days.
 These can include:

 Commonly: Tenderness, warmth, redness and itch at the injection site.

 Headache (50%), fatigue (50%), muscle aches (40%) joint pains (20%)

 Rarely: Allergic reaction including skin rash, swelling, difficulty breathing and anaphylaxis

-The influenza vaccination should not be given within 14 days of the vaccine so there is no confusion between side effects, and no potential reduction in effectiveness of either vaccine.
+No other vaccines including the influenza vaccination should be given within 7 days of the vaccine so there is no confusion between side effects, and no potential reduction in effectiveness of either vaccine.
 Influenza vaccination remains highly recommended in 2021 for at risk populations.

 Eligible Medical Conditions